 Is Jesus God?
 Or is he merely “a god”?
 Yeah, that’s a big topic but we’re going to take a stab at it today.
 And by today, I mean the last few weeks/months while I was researching it.

 The most commonly encountered group that believes Jesus isn’t God (capital “G”) are the Jehovah’s Witnesses.
-However, the belief is technically known as “Unitarianism” and it’s been around since before Jesus died.
+However, the belief is technically known as “Unitarianism” and it’s been around since before Jesus died (the Jews).
 By contrast, the Trinity doctrine teaches that there is One God, who exists in three persons: the Father, the Son, and the Holy Spirit.
 (And don’t worry, I’ve got a great analogy later that’ll help it make perfect sense.)

 This article is long, but you can use it as a reference instead of reading it straight through.
 Toward that end, I have organized it like a reference book.
 The table of contents below is clickable and will take you to the associated parts of the article.

 Unitarians believe there is only one God (The Father) but He does not exist in three persons.
 They believe that Jesus is not eternal like the Father, but rather was created by the Father.
 They believe that the Holy Spirit is not a separate entity from the Father, but rather the Holy Spirit is the Father’s “Active Force”.

 Probably the most common example of Unitarians are the Jehovah’s Witnesses.